n_build_threads. Controls the number of threads used to build

 of each column of the initial coordinates should be.
 This will scale any input

-now be thought of as an alias of init = "pca", init_sdev = 1e-4
+now be thought of as an alias of init = "pca", init_sdev = 1e-4.
+This may be

 too aggressive scaling for some datasets.
 The typical UMAP spectral